wesrobinson12/stick-tennis/README.md

 The AI computer paddle speed is determined by the position of the ball in relation to the center of the paddle.
 If the center of the ball is within 5 pixels of the center of the paddle, the paddle moves at the exact same speed as the ball.
 Once the ball moves outside of this area, the paddle moves 5 pixels per frame along the y-axis.

 Last but not least, I used the HTML5 Canvas Element to handle rendering of the game court and movement of the ball and paddles.
 Using a frame rate of 60fps creates a clear and smooth visual aesthetic.
 At each step, the ball moves 12 pixels along the x-axis and, as demonstrated above, a calculated amount of pixels along the y-axis.

+## Future Direction for the Project

+In addition to the features already implemented, I plan to continue work on this project.
+The next steps for Stick Tennis are outlined below.

+### Two Player

+Add in the option to have two human players instead of the forced computer AI.

+### Difficulty Settings

+Create an easy, medium, and hard setting that dictates speed and the ball and paddles.
+Another option would be to adjust maximum bounce angle.